LEAPlets® - BUSS® in Early Years Groups

 As well as the friendships that can develop from groups, the group itself focuses on helping parents and carers to understand and support the development of their children’s foundation sensorimotor systems, within those attuned, nurturing relationships.
 The activities used in the group are fun, simple and engaging and parents are encouraged to continue the games between sessions.

-LEAPlets groups are delivered by our team in Leeds for 3 year old children in foster care (if you’re based in Leeds and would like more information about this group, either to refer a family or to attend with a child in your care, please contact pam.frisby@bussmodel.org).
+LEAPlets® groups are delivered weekly during term time by our team in Leeds, West Yorkshire, for 3 year old children in foster care.
+If you are based in Leeds and would like more information about this group, either to refer a family or to attend with a child in your care, please contact us – pam.frisby@bussmodel.org.

-Teams from fostering, adoption and education around England, Wales and Ireland have trained and are supervised to deliver LEAPlets in their local areas.
-While things might change from time to time, the group brings together groups of parents and carers, supporting them to understand and build their children’s foundation sensorimotor systems using carefully graded games and activities within the sessions that they can continue at home.
+Teams from Fostering, Adoption and Education around England, Wales and Ireland have also trained and are supervised to deliver LEAPlets® in their local areas.
+While things might change from time to time, the group brings together parents and carers, supporting them to understand and build their children’s foundation sensorimotor systems using carefully graded games and activities within the sessions that they can continue at home.

 Groups are currently running across Ireland, in conjunction with the Irish Foster Care Associates (IFCA) and TUSLA, in a programme of work funded by the Irish Toy Appeal, and are being evaluated by a team at Trinity University, Dublin, with a research grant awarded by What Works.

-We plan to start a group in Leeds in April 2025 for 3 / rising 4 year old children who were born prematurely, and their parents, to support them in the year before they start school.
+We plan to start a group in Leeds, West Yorkshire, in April 2025 for 3 / rising 4 year old children who were born prematurely, and their parents, to support them in the year before they start school.
 Do please get in touch with us if you’re interested in finding out more about this – info@bussmodel.org.

 The second part of the training can be delivered remotely or in-person.
 This is a 2.5 – 3-hour training which builds on the preparatory work completed in part one.
 It offers the opportunity to think about the individual children and families coming to the group, review screening questionnaires and ‘walk through’ the first sessions of the group.
 It’s most helpful if this session can take place in the venue where the group is going to run.